How Google's Local Guides Impact Your Local Web Visibility

 This sharing system brings value to each entity:

-- A continuous flow of valuable information about your business, for you and your customers.
+- A continuous flow of valuable information about your establishment, for you and your customers.

-- Users are confident and move around more willingly thanks to the published reviews, photos and real-time data broadcast by the application.
+- The users are confident and move more willingly thanks to the published evaluations, photos and data in real time broadcast by the application.

 - Contributors earn points from the first action and benefit from advantages by registering with the Local Guide community, some of which directly impact businesses: - Participation in events hosted by Google (official) or Meetup (unofficial).
 On these occasions, users are brought together in a city, follow a theme (example: gastronomic discovery) and share their experiences.